RocketCommunicationsInc/astro/packages/astro-uxds/_content/patterns/navigation.md

 An application is fundamentally shaped by its navigation.
 Navigation defines how the user moves through the application and establishes their mental model of the object hierarchy.

 It’s best to start with a consideration of the primary objects your application will display.
 How are those objects divided or grouped?
 Is there a hierarchy of objects or a flat organization?
-Are there a small number primary objects or many?
+Are there a small number of primary objects or many?

 ## Master-Detail Navigation

 For a small, flat collection of like objects, consider Master-Detail navigation.
 Master-Detail is implemented with a list on the left and a detail panel on the right.
-The Master list shows key information for each item, the detail panel shows in-depth information and options.
+The Master list shows key information for each item.
+The detail panel shows in-depth information and options.

 ![Master-detail sample app layout](/img/patterns/master-detail-nav.png)

 ## Tab Navigation

-Application objects that easily fall into a small number of distinct categories, or that represent a step-wise workflow, are a candidate for [Tab Navigation](/components/tabs).
+Application objects that easily fall into a small number of distinct categories or that represent a step-wise workflow, are a candidate for [Tab Navigation](/components/tabs).
 Examples include:

 - Scheduled, In-progress, Done
 - Untested, Succeeded, Failed